By MICK ROBERTS ©

 Ben’s expert tracking skills allowed him to map and create a shorter route in 1847 – a 14 mile (12.5km) mountain pass and coach road from Woonona to Appin.
 Although no longer a through road, and partly flooded by the Cataract Dam, the lower section of the mountain pass bears his name to this day.

-From settlement the only way overland in and out of Wollongong to Sydney was via a mountain pass over Mt Keira.
+From settlement the only way overland in and out of Wollongong to Sydney was via a mountain pass at Mt Keira.
 This was an inconvenience for people in the growing population areas north of Wollongong, such as Fairy Meadow, Woonona and Bulli.

 Ben collected subscriptions to build a seven feet wide road over the escarpment at Woonona, which opened in 1848 and was first used by the “post boy”.
-Rixon’s Pass had a gradient of one in two and a half, compared to Mt Keira which was one in five, and it eventually became the preferred route of the mail coach until replaced by the more convenient Bulli Pass in the 1860s.
+Rixon’s Pass had a gradient of one in two and a half, compared to Mt Keira which was one in five, and it eventually became the preferred route of the mail coach until replaced by the more convenient and less steep Bulli Pass in the 1860s.